The Role of Branding in Business Marketing

 Final Thoughts on the Role of Branding

-Branding is essentially your identity that your customers are perceiving.
+Branding is essentially the identity that your customers are perceiving.

 You should not take for granted its importance to your business.